 Carrying costs in real estate (also called “holding costs”) are the fees for owning a property.
 As long as you hold on to the investment property, you’ll need to pay them.
 One of the most common carrying costs is a loan.

-Say you take out a loan to finance a flip.
+For example, let’s say you take out a loan to flip a house.
 If it takes you 4 months to sell the home, you’ll need to pay the monthly payment on the loan while you’re waiting for the sale to come through.
-This cost also applies in situations like a long-term investment.
+This cost also applies in situations like a long-term real estate investment.

 Types Of Carrying Costs

 There are different types of carrying costs in real estate.
 You’ll need to factor each of these into the total costs of your investment.
 With long-term investments, these costs will be steady and predictable.
 If you’re flipping a house, you should be prepared to take on these costs for the time you hold the property.

 Property taxes vary depending on where you live and are usually calculated by finding the assessed value of the property, deducting any exemptions then applying your county’s mill rate.
 You’ll need to research online or visit the county assessor’s office to determine the amount in property taxes you’ll be required to pay.